• Skip to primary navigation

 What is Ghormeh Sabzi?

-Ghormeh Sabzi, has garnered the reputation of being one of the most beloved Persian stews.
+Ghormeh sabzi has achieved the distinction of being one of the most favored Persian stews.
 Call it the "King of Persian Stews" or the "National dish" - no Persian restaurant menu or buffet is ever complete without this well deserved star item.

-There are certain things in life that are to be experienced in its pristine originality.
-And Ghormeh Sabzi is one of them.
-This ancient classic recipe involves the cooking down of a combination of herbs into a rather characteristic aromatic mélange.
+There are certain things in life that are to be experienced in its' pristine originality.
+And ghormeh sabzi is one of them.
+This classic recipe involves the cooking down of a combination of herbs into a uniquely fragrant mixture.

 The three key flavor elements for ghormeh sabzi are: roasting of herbs, fenugreek, dried limes.
 In Persian, ghormeh means "fried" and sabzi means "herbs".